Do you have a 'Welcome Readers' article on your blog? It's ideally the first article or post you write on your business blog.

 What is a 'Welcome Readers' Blog Article?

 The Welcome blog post article gets you focused on what your blog is about.
 It helps you confront what you will and won't address in your blog.
 It helps you get your thoughts together so your business blog isn't all over the content map.
-Ultimately, it focuses you.
+Ultimately, it helps you focus.
 In so doing, you create an environment that truly welcomes readers to your blog.

 What makes an effective business blog?